dulapahv/CodeX/manual.md

 - Code
 - Notes

-All data is stored temporarily during a session and is cleared once the session ends.
-The session ends and the room is automatically deleted when all users leave the room.
+All of which are stored temporarily during a session and is cleared once the session ends.
+The session ends and all data in the room is deleted immediately when all users leave the room.

 ### User Privacy